The Great No-Orgasm-From-Intercourse Conundrum

 See?
 You can talk to these guys and tell them what feels good.
 They want to know.
 Seriously.

 And if you don't know yet, your partners should be open to you simply saying you want to try a lot of different things to find out.
 Since that exploration and experimentation is one of the best parts of sex, that should be exciting for anyone, not a drag.

-And guys, if you're reading and want to know how to help?
-Pass some of this stuff on to your female partners.
+And people with penises, if you're reading and want to know how to help?
+Pass some of this stuff on to partners with vaginas.
 Let them know you want them to tell you what to try, and let them know that you're more than open to experimenting.
 Ask a lot of questions and be responsive to the answers.
 Reassure them that your goal is pleasure, and that if it feels good for them and is also something you want to do, you're down with it, even if it doesn't result in orgasm, now or period.
-Let them know that your esteem is not so miniscule that you have a problem with her using her own fingers or a vibrator as part of the sex you have; your sense of self so underdeveloped that her suggesting one thing feels better than another isn't going to upset you.
-Remember that sexual activities outside of intercourse really aren't "foreplay," they're other kinds of sex, and more often than not, the kind that are most satisfying to most women.
+Let them know that your esteem is not so miniscule that you have a problem with them using their own fingers or a vibrator as part of the sex you have; your sense of self so underdeveloped that them suggesting one thing feels better than another isn't going to upset you.
+Remember that sexual activities outside of intercourse really aren't "foreplay," they're other kinds of sex, and more often than not, the kind that are most satisfying to most people with vaginas.